LLNL/llnl.github.io/assets/images/logos/README.md

 # Project Logos

-The home and `/radiuss` pages display a logo next to each repo when they appear under the topic categories.
-This feature does not apply to the `/catalog` view.
+The home page displays a logo next to each repo when they appear under the topic categories.
+This feature does not apply to the [Explore](/explore/#/AllSoftware) view.

 If a repo has its own logo, that should display.
 If not, then its organization's avatar should display.
 Every repo should have one logo or avatar; no repo should be "empty."
 Organization avatars are pulled from GitHub.